by Mark Mathew Braunstein

-On this website, you will learn all about these Container Gardening.
+On this website, you will learn all about Container Gardening.
 (For Tray Gardening, please consult my book Microgreen Garden.)
 Let’s start by filling a container with soil.
 But what soil to use?
 And why use soil at all?

 As leaves reach up for sunlight, roots reach down for soil.
 Yet just as you might switch on an electrical light to substitute for sunlight, you can provide alternatives to soil.

 You might consider hydroponics, in which roots bathe in dilute liquid fertilizers.
 Rather than anchor in soil, roots latch onto cloths made of natural fibers such as coir (the fuzzy lining inside coconut shells) or burlap (made from jute, and called baby blankets when marketed for gardening), or onto plates and bowls woven of bamboo or straw, or onto synthetic foam pads woven of the same polyethylene (PET, recycle number 1) plastic from which most food containers are made.
 More natural growing mediums include rock wool, volcanic cinder, crushed granite, and inland sand, but these can be messy.